jarekratajski/costOfBoxingScala/README.md

 # Benchmarking

-Finally, I am ready to do some testing.
+Eventually, I am ready to do some testing.

 The tests were done on my regular desktop (Threadripper CPU).

 I did not invest much time into preparing clean environment for testing, and did not even take measurements for a long time - but the results should be meaningful anyhow.

-The particular command I used was:
+The exact command I used was:

 `sbt "jmh:run -prof gc -w 2s -r 5s -wi 3 -i 3 -f 3 jmh.CaseBoxing"`